Horse-killer cleared over car ride with friend's dog

 He had done all the rehabilitative courses as directed, he said.

-At sentencing in June 2020, Judge Michael Crosbie imposed a ban on Ozanne from owning pets for 10 years — the maximum period by law.
+At sentencing in June 2020, Judge Michael Crosbie banned Ozanne from owning pets for 10 years — the maximum period by law.